pekwm/pekwm/doc/configuration.md

 Exec

 Exec makes pekwm to execute the command that follows it.
-Make sure the program gets backgrounded.
-Put an '&' at the end of the action if it doesn't do this on it's own.

 Reload